christine-gk416/david-kelley-photography/README.md

 ### Scope

-For this project, the main aim was to create a simply Ecommerce site to sell landscape photography from the site owner directly to customers so that proceeds from purchases can be donated to charities like Hospice of Central Pennsylvania and Bethesda Mission.
+For this project, the main aim was to create a simple Ecommerce site to sell landscape photography from the site owner directly to customers so that proceeds from purchases can be donated to charities like Hospice of Central Pennsylvania and Bethesda Mission.
 This site was built desktop first with older users in mind.
 Elegant mobile and tablet design was also considered for all users.

 To convert general users into customers, a blog was planned with information about the photographer, his artwork, and meditations on different landscapes.
 All users can engage with this blog and there's a call to action sidebar to help direct these users to make purchases.